ahmad-m-hamdan/homepage-sitemap/Explanation.md

 ### 1. Language and Framework

-The core language for this project is PHP, used in accordance with WordPress's fundamentals for custom plugin development.
+The core language for this project is PHP, used in accordance with WordPress's fundamentals for custom plugin development and the PSR-12 format.
 In addition, we used JavaScript (jQuery) to handle AJAX requests initiated via the admin area.

 ### 2. Database Storage